 The straightforward, rigorous instructions accompanying BRI and ARI, together with the incremental development of the stories, enable a teaching assistant, in liaison with a class teacher, to provide the additional practice, and tracking, required by EAL pupils.
 The series is also ideal for home practice and serves the dual purpose of helping EAL children to catch up with their peers and encouraging the involvement of parents in their child’s reading journey.
 To begin reading the books requires only a minimum of English.

 MRI books for older students are modelled on the elements and instructional approach of the BRI and ARI books.
 They combine effective systematic phonics instruction for EAL students with a print-rich environment that provides exposure to appealing reading materials in varied genres.
 As students learn to read advanced texts, they must learn the meaning of new words that are not part of their oral vocabulary.

-The 50 MRI books contain tales from Africa, Asia, the Middle East, the Americas, Europe and Australia, as well as a selection of great works of English literature.
-The stories, combining wit and liveliness, are backed-up by a comprehensive Tutor Guide [About the Stories, Record Keeping, Fluency Practice, Copying and Dictation Exercises, Frequently Asked Questions, Troubleshooting] and offer the necessary elements to provide EAL students with the skills necessary to become proficient readers.
+The eighty-one MRI stories, plays and poems contain tales from Africa, Asia, the Middle East, the Americas, Europe and Australia, as well as a selection of great works of English literature.
+The stories, combining wit and liveliness, are backed-up by comprehensive Lesson Plans [Comprehension and Discussion Questions, Background Knowledge, Storyboarding, Oracy, Prosody, Spelling, Vocabulary Development, Phoneme Breakdown, Sentence Reworking, Syllable Chunking, Word Chains, Crosswords, and Recall Quizzes] and a Tutor Guide [About the Stories, Record Keeping, Fluency Practice, Copying and Dictation Exercises, Frequently Asked Questions, Troubleshooting] and offer the necessary elements to provide EAL students with the skills necessary to become proficient readers.
 They also present ample opportunity for conversations to develop around plots and character motivation.